Lyca Gairanod: TV guestings and appearances

 After being the first grand champion of The Voice Kids season one, she had not attended the concert because the singer planned to expatriate in the United States.
 Only Darlene Vibares, Darren Espanto, and Juan Karlos Labajo attended the concert including the other finalists of the show.
 The concert was a charity event for the victims of Typhoon Glenda.

 She appeared on Rated K with Darlene Vibares, where they shared how they fought poverty at an early age.

 The four finalists of The Voice Kids, including Gairanod, Espanto, Vibares, and Labajo, appeared on ASAP 19.
 Gairanod sang "Halik".

 Acting career

-Gairanod started her acting career in the drama anthology show Maalaala Mo Kaya, where she acted as herself who was a junk scavenger.
+Gairanod started her acting career in the drama anthology show Maalaala Mo Kaya, where she portrayed as herself during her formative years as a junk scavenger and her subsequent musical career.